teiid/teiid-wildfly-quickstarts/jdg7.1-remote-cache-materialization/README.md

 # Start Teiid Server

+*  Install JDG Hot Rod Client EAP module kit to the JDV server installation.

+- shutdown Jbossas server, if not already.
+- unzip the kit at the $JBOSS_HOME directory.
+You should find a new "org" directory under modules (modules/org).

 To start the server, if not already, open a command line and navigate to the "bin" directory under the root directory of the Teiid server and run: